Google Android $135M Settlement: Final Approval Update

 There is no traditional claim form deadline, but the opt-out and objection deadline was May 29, 2026, and it has passed.
 Eligible users should still check the official site for payment election details.

-When is the Google Android final approval hearing?
+Has the Google Android settlement received final approval?

 When will Google Android settlement payments be sent?